 Support for Teaching

 A primary role for all members of the PMCT is to support clinicians engaged in teaching.
-The Medical Education Advisor (Rose Moore) and the Clinical Medical Educator (Luanne Steven) provide this support or co-ordinate its provision.
+The Medical Education Advisor (Rose Winter) and the Clinical Medical Educator (Luanne Steven) provide this support or co-ordinate its provision.
 They are located at the RCS, on the first floor, opposite the Clinician's Lounge.